Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: OPEN DIFFICULTIES AND CHALLENGES

 \subsection{Entanglement of Nodes across the Network}

-One of the biggest challenge for quantum internet network is generation and distribution of entanglement between different nodes across the network.
+One of the biggest challenge for QI is generation and distribution of entanglement between different nodes across the network.
 It is the central element to the quantum mechanics and is the most interesting phenomena that has no counterpart in classical communication \cite{Kimble2008}.
-An EPR pair is generated by striking laser beam to a crystal (see \textbf{Section II-B-1}), and is responsible for entanglement generation and distribution in the quantum teleportation process which is the key functionality of quantum internet.
-After generation of entanglement between the remote nodes, qubits carrying the information is teleported between these two nodes and processed by local quantum or classical computers having quantum memories \cite{simon2010quantum}, that stores the qubits and guarding them against unwanted interactions with the environment.
-These end nodes can be in a large cluster of states that link thousands of nodes which are multi-entangled to each other, as experimented in laboratory \cite{yokoyama2013ultra}.
-The major challenge that is involved in multiparty entanglement is, to extend entanglement to nodes which are long distance apart as well as storing the states of qubits at the nodes and regularly updating them using quantum codes.
-This purpose of long-distance communication is solved by employing quantum repeaters \cite{van2013designing}.
-Despite of all these schemes, extensive research is required in quantum repeaters, quantum memories, quantum error correcting codes and entanglement purification and distillation, so that multiparty entanglement is free of imperfections and decoherence.
-Although the physics community has conducted in-depth research on the long-distance entanglement distribution in the past 20 years, and the entanglement distribution rate increases with distance, it still poses a key problem in realization of quantum Internet.
+An EPR pair generated by striking laser beam to a crystal (see \textbf{Sec. \ref{sec: Sec.
+III-A}}), is responsible for entanglement generation and distribution in the quantum teleportation process which is the key functionality of QI.
+The major challenge that is involved in entanglement distribution is, to extend entanglement to nodes that are at a long distance apart as well as storing the states of qubits at the nodes and regularly updating them using quantum codes.
+This purpose is solved by employing quantum repeaters \cite{van2013designing}, but despite of all these schemes, extensive research is required in quantum repeaters, quantum memories, QEC codes and entanglement purification and distillation \cite{hu2021long}, so that multiparty entanglement is free of imperfections and decoherence.
+Although the physics community has conducted in-depth research on the long-distance entanglement distribution in the past 20 years, and the entanglement distribution rate increases with distance, it still poses a key problem in realization of QI.